Dear Proud Parents,

 Have a wonderful Mother’s Day!

 International Mother’s Day gets celebrated on different dates in different countries.
-In the US, Canada and New Zealand, it will be celebrated on May 13, and in the UK, the date has already passed.
-There, Mother’s Day was celebrated on March 31st.
+In the US, Canada, and New Zealand, it is celebrated on the second Sunday in May, and in the UK, the date has already passed.

 If you are in need of ideas for the best Mother’s Day gifts, so the Mom in the house can be treated and surprised on this day, look no further.
 Below is a list of Mother’s Day ideas, and also a Mother’s Day parents’ guide for children’s activities.